Biceps tendonitis is an overuse injury which causes pain and inflammation on the inside of the elbow.

 The biceps muscle originates at the shoulder and inserts into the elbow.
 When it contracts, its main function is to bend (flex) the elbow joint.
 It is an overuse injury.

-Rest until pain and discomfort have gone.
-Biceps tendonitis is an overuse injury, so continuing to use it will either make worse or prevent healing.
+Rest until the pain and discomfort have gone.
+Biceps tendonitis is an overuse injury, so continuing to use it will either make it worse or prevent healing.

 Hot & cold – later in the rehabilitation stage, particularly if your injury becomes chronic heat may be more beneficial or alternating hot and cold.

 Elbow support – a neoprene elbow support will provide compression to the joint taking some of the strain off the tendon.
 Also neoprene material retains the body heat increasing blood flow and aiding the healing process.

 Rehabilitation – a full rehabilitation program including stretching exercises and later once the inflammation has gone a series of progressive strengthening exercises if required.